wp-plugins/coolclock/trunk/readme.txt

 secondDecoration: { lineWidth: 1, startAt: 70, radius: 4, fillColor: "red", color: "red", alpha: 1 }
 `

-2. These parameters are the ones from the swissRail skin.
+**Step 2.** These parameters are the ones from the swissRail skin.
 Now go and change some parameter values like lineWidth or start/endAt points.
 The numbers refer to a percentage of the radius, so startAt: 0, endAt: 50 means a line from the center to 50% of the way to the edge.
 Alpha means the transparency of the element where alpha: 1 means solid.
 For example alpha: 0.5 means 50% transparent.

-3. Go to you the Analog Clock widget, select *Skin: Custom* and copy your modified code (all of it, not just the modified parts!) into the field **Custom skin parameters**.
+**Step 3.** Go to you the Analog Clock widget, select *Skin: Custom* and copy your modified code (all of it, not just the modified parts!) into the field **Custom skin parameters**.
 Then save the widget and reload your website front page (or wherever the clock is visible) to see the result of your work.

 See the preset skins in [moreskins.js](http://randomibis.com/coolclock/moreskins.js) for more examples.
 And have fun tweaking!